Exercise After Pregnancy

 An aerobic activity is one in which you move large muscles of the body (like those in the legs and arms) in a rhythmic way.

 Moderate intensity means you are moving enough to raise your heart rate and start sweating.
 You can still talk normally, but you cannot sing.
 Examples of moderate-intensity aerobic activities include brisk walking and riding a bike on a level surface.
-You can choose to divide the 150 minutes into 30-minute workouts on 5 days of the week or into smaller 10-minute sessions throughout each day.
-For example, you could go for three 10-minute walks each day.

 Aim to stay active for 20–30 minutes a day.
 When you first start exercising after childbirth, try simple postpartum exercises that help strengthen major muscle groups, including abdominal and back muscles.
 Gradually add moderate-intensity exercise.
 Remember, even 10 minutes of exercise benefits your body.
 If you exercised vigorously before pregnancy or you are a competitive athlete, you can work up to vigorous-intensity activity.
 Stop exercising if you feel pain.